Perfectly Imperfect

 I was off to a great start on January 1st!
 I got out my planner, dusted off my scale, bought some adorable running pants, ordered some new microgreen seeds & potting soil, found that meditation DVD I bought last year, and revamped my workout routine.
 BAM!
 Ready to go.

 But NO!
 Two weeks into the new year, and I haven’t committed to anything!
 Statistically, I only have a few more weeks before I give up.
-According to U.S. News, “approximately 80% of resolutions fail by the second week of February.” so the odds are against me.
+According to U.S. News, “Approximately 80% of resolutions fail by the second week of February.”
+So the odds are against me.
 But it’s not ALL my fault!

 I am currently working with the homeless for St. Vincent DePaul.
 Since I am the only one in my parish doing it, I receive all the phone calls for assistance.
 (I have not given any personal information or used anyone’s real name here.
 I should have given myself an alias, as this is another embarrassing “tell on Linda” post.)